 Posted Sep 7, 2012 9:42 AM

-This is the 11th in a series of articles on the teams that did not make the playoffs last season, previewing their prospects of making it to the postseason in 2012-13.
-Coming Tuesday: the Portland Trail Blazers.
+This is the last in a series of articles on the teams that did not make the playoffs last season, previewing their prospects of making it to the postseason in 2012-13.
+For the other 13 teams, see "Related Content," at right.

 The views on this page do not necessarily reflect the views of the NBA, its clubs or Turner Broadcasting.

 LaMarcus Aldridge has been playing at a high level and has been named a nominee for the Kia Western Conference Player of the Month.

 |Kia Awards Nominee: Kevin Durant|